Conservative State Value Estimation for Offline Reinforcement Learning: Experiments

 \section{Experiments}

-The main goal of this paper is to evaluate the effectiveness of our proposed \code algorithm for conservative value estimation in offline RL.
+This section evaluates the effectiveness of our proposed \code algorithm for conservative value estimation in offline RL.
 In addition, we aim to compare the performance of \code with state-of-the-art (SOTA) algorithms.
 To achieve this, we conduct experimental evaluations on a variety of classic continuous control tasks of Gym\citep{brockman2016gym} and Adroit\citep{rajeswaran2017learning} in the D4RL\citep{fu2020d4rl} benchmark.

-Our compared baselines include: (1) CQL and its variants, including CQL\citep{cql}, CQL-AWR (Appendix \ref{app:cql-awr}) which uses AWR with extra in-sample exploration as policy extractor, COMBO\citep{yu2021combo} which extends CQL with model-based rollouts; (2) AWR variants, including AWAC\cite{nair2020awac} which is a special case of our algorithm with no value penalization (i.e., $d = d_u$ in Eq.~\ref{cve}) and exploration on OOD states, IQL\citep{kostrikov2021iql} which adopts expectile-based conservative value estimation; (3) PBRL\citep{bai2021pessimistic}, a strong performant in offline RL, but is quite costly on computation since it uses the ensemble of hundreds of sub-models; (4) other SOTA algorithms with public performance results or high-quality open implementations, including TD3-BC\citep{fujimoto2021minimalist}, UWAC\citep{wu2021uncertainty} and BEAR\citep{kumar2019stabilizing}).
-By comparing with CQL variants, we investigate the raw advantage of conservative estimation on state values against Q values.
-By comparing with AWR variants, we identify the raw performance contribution of \code from that of AWR polciy extraction that we used in our implementation.
+Our compared baselines include: (1) CQL\citep{cql} and its variants, CQL-AWR (Appendix \ref{app:cql-awr}) which uses AWR with extra in-sample exploration as policy extractor, COMBO\citep{yu2021combo} which extends CQL with model-based rollouts; (2) AWR variants, including AWAC\cite{nair2020awac} which is a special case of our algorithm with no value penalization (i.e., $d = d_u$ in Eq.~\ref{cve}) and exploration on OOD states, IQL\citep{kostrikov2021iql} which adopts expectile-based conservative value estimation; (3) PBRL\citep{bai2021pessimistic}, a strong algorithm in offline RL, but is quite costly on computation since it uses the ensemble of hundreds of sub-models; (4) other SOTA algorithms with public performance results or high-quality open source implementations, including TD3-BC\citep{fujimoto2021minimalist}, UWAC\citep{wu2021uncertainty} and BEAR\citep{kumar2019stabilizing}).
+Comparing with CQL variants allows us to investigate the advantages of conservative estimation on state values over Q values.
+By comparing with AWR variants, we distinguish the performance contribution of \code from the AWR policy extraction used in our implementation.